cfu288/mere-medical/apps/docs/docs/install-the-app.md

 # iOS

+If you are using Mere Medical on your iOS device, it is important to install the PWA app and not use Mere in Safari, as Safari will delete all your data after 7 days.

 On your iOS device, open up safari to the [Mere App Web Page](https://app.meremedical.co).
 From there, the steps to add the Mere app to the home screen are:

 1. Open the Share menu, available at the bottom or top of the browser.